 Coriander can have problems with aphids and whitefly, wilt or powdery mildew.
 Bacterial leaf spot, carrot motley dwarf, armyworm, cutworm, and nematodes can also infect the crop.
 However, the crop can be mostly saved from pests and viruses with fertilizer.
 We recommend the usage of organic fertilizer at the growing stage for a healthy yield.
 You can buy organic fertilizer from AllThatGrows.

 Health Benefits of Coriander

 - Coriander contains linoleic acid and cineole which give anti-inflammatory properties to it.
-The herb helps in avoiding inflammation such as swelling due to arthritis, kidney malfunction or anemia.
-The consumption of coriander herb also improves skin appearance, helps fight fungal infections and eczema.
+The herb helps in avoiding inflammation such as swelling due to arthritis, kidney malfunction or anaemia.
+The consumption of the coriander herb also improves skin appearance, helps fight fungal infections and eczema.

 - Linoleic acid, oleic acid, stearic acid and ascorbic acid (vitamin C) are found in coriander that makes it effective in reducing cholesterol levels in the blood.
 It helps in reducing the level of bad LDL cholesterol deposition raise the levels of healthy HDL cholesterol preventing multiple cardiovascular issues.

 - Coriander is helpful in stimulating blood sugar levels and is of medicinal value against diabetes.
 On consumption of this herb, the secretion of insulin is increased from the pancreas.
 This results in a subsequent increase in insulin level in the blood.
 As a result, proper assimilation and absorption of sugar are regulated in the body.